 The four fast friends are soon caught up in deadly plot involving the Queen, twelve diamonds studs and the safety of the entire French state.
 Will this mean war with England?
 Will all four of our heroes survive?
 And will anyone discover d’Artagnan’s secret?

-This summer in the grounds of St Paul’s Church in Covent Garden, join d’Artagnan on her secret mission to be the first female Musketeer.
-Paul-Ryan Carberry directs Daniel Winder’s adaptation of Alexandre Dumas’s classic novel as you’ve never seen it before.
+In summer 2018, in the grounds of St Paul’s Church in Covent Garden, audiences joined d’Artagnan on her secret mission to be the first female Musketeer.
+Paul-Ryan Carberry directed Daniel Winder’s adaptation of Alexandre Dumas’s classic novel as had never seen it before.

-The Three Musketeers stars Jenny Horsthuis as d’Artagnan, who returns to Iris after her acclaimed performance as Malcolm in Macbeth last year, and features spectacular sword fights choreographed by Roger Bartlett (Treasure Island, 2016).
+The Three Musketeers starred Jenny Horsthuis as d’Artagnan, who returned to Iris after her acclaimed performance as Malcolm in Macbeth last year, and features spectacular sword fights choreographed by Roger Bartlett (Treasure Island, 2016).

 Main run: £20